 Private Bag 14

-Before transferring broodstock to a farm, you'll need to get approval from us.
 You can't take species from natural waters (for example, the sea, lakes, and rivers) to use as broodstock on a fish farm.
 Stock must come from another land-based fish farm, a marine farm, or a licensed fish receiver.

-Control biosecurity risks
+Manage biosecurity risks

 Find out more